CoreMedia/feedback-hub-adapter-tutorial/README.md

 The Feedback Hub has predefined `FeedbackHubAdapters`.
 They offer some prefabrication to make the integration of similar services easier.
-One example for this is the `BlobKeywordsFeedbackHubAdapter` which already gives us the blob the keywords should be extracted from.
+One example for this is the `BlobKeywordsFeedbackHubAdapter`, which already gives you the blob the keywords should be extracted from.
 Please check the documentation for the list of existing `FeedbackHubAdapters`.